 Canister vacuums stand out from the crowd due to their compact design.
-They tend to have great maneuverability as they use a long hose and wand to get into hard-to-reach places, while their canister body follows behind it on wheels.
-Many can also be reconfigured to tackle different surface types or debris by swapping the vacuum head for different tools, which is handy if you're cleaning stairs or inside your car.
+They tend to have great maneuverability, using a long hose and wand to get into hard-to-reach places while their canister body follows behind on wheels.
+Many can also reconfigure to tackle different surface types or debris by swapping the vacuum head for different tools, which is handy if you're cleaning stairs or inside your car.
 Their canister bodies can hold a larger dirtbag or dirt compartment than stick vacuums, and some specially designed canister models can even tackle finer debris found in workshops or garages.

-We've tested over 45 vacuum cleaners, and below are our recommendations for the best canister vacuum cleaners to buy.
-We select these picks not only based on their performance across a variety of surfaces but also on their design and price.
-For more buying recommendations, take a look at our list of the best vacuums, the best laminate floor vacuums, and the best multi-surface vacuum cleaners.
+We've tested over 135 vacuum cleaners, and below are our recommendations for the best canister vacuums to buy.
+We select these picks based on not only their performance across a variety of surfaces but also their design and price.
+Look at our lists of the best vacuums, the best laminate floor vacuums, and the best multi-surface vacuum cleaners.

-Our recommendations are based on what we think are currently the best canister vacuums.
+Our recommendations are based on what we think are currently the best vacuums with a canister design.
 We don't just base our results on overall performance but also factors like availability, price, and reader feedback.

 If you'd like to do the work of choosing yourself, here's the list of our canister vacuum reviews.
 Be careful not to get too caught up in the details.
-While there's no single best canister vacuum, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.
+While there's no single best vacuum with a canister design, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.